 The implementation date proposed for DCP 210 is 1 April 2015.
 The Working Group has selected this date based on the expected timescales to progress the CP.

-It should be noted that, in setting this date, the Working Group recognised the potential requirement for post approval activity associated with this CP, in particular amendments to the template change proposal document and the generic Working Group Terms of Reference.
+It should be noted that, in setting this date, the Working Group recognised the potential requirement for post approval activity associated with this CP, in particular amendments to the generic Working Group Terms of Reference.

 Whilst amending the Terms of Reference is outside of the scope of the DCP 210 Working Group, the group has prepared suggested changes for the consideration of the DCUSA Panel.
 These suggested changes are provided as Attachment 6, and includes a working example of a draft work plan that a Working Group should produce and routine monitor progress against.